envisioning/vocab/vocab/Interestingness.md

 ---
 category: DATA, CORE
+generality:
+- 0.645
+- 0.625
+- 0.62
+- 0.605
+- 0.6
+- 0.585
+- 0.58
 slug: interestingness
 summary: Measure of how engaging or surprising information is, often used in ML and computational creativity to prioritize novel and useful data.
 title: Interestingness
 ---